mixOmicsTeam/mixOmics-Vignette/docs/04-Nintegration.md

 - `$protein`: A data frame with 150 rows and 142 columns in the training data set for the protein abundance (there are no proteomics in the test set),
 - `$subtype`: A factor indicating the breast cancer subtypes in the training (for 150 samples) and test sets (for 70 samples).

-This case study covers an interesting scenario where one omic data set is missing in the test set, but because the method generates a set of components per training data set, we can still assess the prediction or performance evaluation using majority or weighted prediction vote (see Section 4.2).
+This case study covers an interesting scenario where one omic data set is missing in the test set, but because the method generates a set of components per training data set, we can still assess the prediction or performance evaluation using majority or weighted prediction vote.

 ## Load the data {#diablo:load}